abravalheri/optz/README.md

 moment_t start;

 optz_t options[] = {
-  { "-e", "--event <name>" , "Name of the event.", OPTZ_REQUIRED, event },
+  { "-e" , "--event <name>"             , "Name of the event."                , OPTZ_REQUIRED                 , event },
-  { "-s", "--start <YYYY/mm/dd-HH:MM>", "Moment when the event will start.", OPTZ_REQUIRED & OPTZ_CALLBACK, parse_moment_cb, &start },
+  { "-s" , "--start <YYYY/mm/dd-HH:MM>" , "Moment when the event will start." , OPTZ_REQUIRED & OPTZ_CALLBACK , parse_moment_cb , &start },
-  { "-x", "--delete", "Instead of add, delete event", OPTZ_DELAYED_CALLBACK, delete_event_cb, event } /* This callback needs to wait the \"--event\" option be parsed, in order to have acces to the right event name */
+  { "-x" , "--delete"                   , "Delete this event instead of Add." , OPTZ_DELAYED_CALLBACK         , delete_event_cb , event }
-};
+  /* This callback needs to wait the \"--event\" option be parsed, in order to have acces to the right event name */ };
 ```